-While we may be physically away from the school building, we are fortunately still in a position to provide a positive learning experience through our online homework portal, Show My Homework.
-This gives teachers the ability to set and collect assignments and then to give students feedback on their work.
-There is also a comment function which allows students to ask questions of their teachers and which form tutors are using to keep in touch with learners in a pastoral capacity.
+While learners may have to physically be away from the school building, we are fortunately still in a position to provide a positive learning experience through our online homework portal, SatchelOne and use of Google Classroom.
+These platforms give teachers the ability to set and collect assignments and then to give students feedback on their work.
+There is also a comment function which allows students to ask questions of their teachers and which form tutors can use to keep in touch with learners in a pastoral capacity.

 If a student needs to self-isolate at any point, a parent needs to contact the school to inform us that this is the reason for absence.
 This will result in the student being placed on the blended learning list which is updated daily.

 Once a student is on this list, their class teacher will set work for them that is either exactly the same as the work covered in the lesson they miss, or an adapted version of the lesson which enables students to practise the skills developed in the lesson but in a way that is accessible from home.